F0lak/dm_open_ref/ref/client/var/glide_size.md

 +   0

-Note+ The way this setting is used depends on [world.movement_mode](/ref/world/var/movement_mode.md) .
+Note: The way this setting is used depends on [world.movement_mode](/ref/world/var/movement_mode.md) .
 See [Gliding](/ref/%7Bnotes%7D/gliding.md) for more details.